SilinVasya/SwiftRustBench/README.md

 3. Implement memory measurement as well

 All results are located under 'results' folder.
 Links addition will be automated soon.
 Just to be sure - do not run this under sudo!!!
-If you see can't access folder or file error, grant read and write permissions to anyone only to this benchs folder and inclosing folders and files.
+If you see can't access folder or file error, grant read and write permissions to anyone only to this benchs folder and enclosed folders and files.